Crowdfund Your Book – Get Paid BEFORE You Write

 You start with mobilizing your base, which is any group you have at school, work, churches, organizations or whatever.

-If you belong to the Lion’s Club community service group, for example, you want to get individuals in your local Lion’s Club to back you.
-Then, you want to get the other people in other Lion’s Clubs in your region to back you.
+If you belong to a community service group, for example, you want to get individuals in your local to back you.
+Then, get the other people in branches of your group in your region or state to back you.
+Start a snowball effect.

 When you get these people involved, then urge them to contact their relatives and friends about your crowdfunding campaign, and then you’re likely to reach your funding goal.